Phonics & Reading · App Comparison

 words read aloud by children

-average daily reading per child
+average reading session

 Download ZigZu — Free AI Reading Coach